I’m a journalist living in London.

 * Everywhere has a vegan option – so why am I still hungry? – The Independent

-* What happens when you eat too much bacon – Extra Crispy
+What happens when you eat too much bacon– Extra Crispy (This story was picked up by the TV station Fox 32 Chicago)

 * How cast iron became the manliest tool in the kitchen – Vice